 - The Title IV-E Adoption Assistance Program offers federal aid to foster families who may need some extra financial help.
 Their goal is to eliminate financial barriers so more families can adopt foster children.
 Families must meet a certain list of criteria in order to be eligible.

 - The North American Council on Adoptable Children offers families a hub of information on the adoption process, as well as a list of financial resources that can help offset adoption costs not covered by the government.

 Many families turn to crowdfunding when they discover they aren’t eligible for government assistance, or when they simply need funds much faster than the government can provide.

 Crowdfunding for adoption financial assistance is an easy way to pay for adoption costs not reimbursed by the government.
 There are no eligibility requirements, application deadlines, or long waiting periods to receive funds—and anyone can start a fundraiser within minutes.
-And with free fundraising through GoFundMe, there’s no need to worry about spending any money to get started.
+And with fundraising through GoFundMe, there’s no need to worry about spending any money to get started.